MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 Every business process that you create must be based on a data set.
 For that reason, creating at least one data set is mandatory before you can proceed to [Define a business process](#define-a-business-process).

-In this example, we restrict the analysis data to meetings of a particular length that were attended by at least one Sales representative.
+In this example, we restrict the analysis data to meetings of a particular length that were attended by at least one sales representative.

 1. In Workplace Analytics, on the left navigation pane, expand **Analyze** and select **Business process analysis**.